|

 School All-America team.
 He also played basketball and ran track

+(hurdles and discus).
 Goode went on to be a college All-American at the University of

 Kentucky and a first round draft pick in the National Football League.